lizadaly/utopia-novels/books/republic-of-the-future/book.md

 explained and where the philosophy of ethics is taught the people.
-The finest of all these temples is the Temple of the Liberators; have you seen it yet? "—she asked.
+The finest of all these temples is the Temple of the Liberators; have you seen it yet?" she asked.

 “I have not, but I should like to do so.
 WilI